sochachai/Drivers_Alert/README.md

 6. cd to the local directory "yolov5" and run "python train.py --img 320 --batch 16 --epochs 200 --data dataset.yml --weights yolov5s.pt --workers 0" <br>

 ### Results
 The drowsiness alert system works pretty well (even with glasses on driver's face).
-The distraction alert system trained with YOLO also works as the app screenshots have shown but there is much room to improve.
+The distraction alert system trained with YOLO also works as the app screenshots have shown but there is much room to improve. <br>
+For the model training evaluation, please refer to the files in YOLO_model_training_evaluation for details.
+As the results.csv has shown, the validation accuracy improves over time as epoch number increases. <br>

+### Notes
+1. The local content of yolov5 and labelImg cannot be uploaded in this repository.
+Please refer to the screenshot "Project_Infrastructure" on the configuration of the local Python Project. <br>
+2. Sometimes when mislabelling(ususally duplicated labeling) occured during the image labeling step described in Step 4 in the section of "Disctraction Alert", the distraction alert app fails to run.
+In this case, cd to yolov5 and run "python check_duplicate_labeling.py" to see if there exists any duplicated labeling of the images.